nirvaha-tech/nirva-monorepo/backend/README.md

 # Using the convenience script
 ./migrate.sh local

+# Or using Make
+make migrate

-# Or manually with alembic
+# Or manually with Poetry
-alembic upgrade head
+poetry run alembic upgrade head
 ```

 ## 🚦 Running the Application